ArseneSapi/Mexico-Sales-Toys-Projects/README.md

 # Mexico-Sales-Toys-Projects
 # Goal of the project
-## Use SQL language(mysql here)  to analyze data through step by step analysis procedure as below:
+## Use SQL language(mysql here)  to analyze data through step by step analysis and derive insights as below:
 ## Data cleaning
 ## data transformation
 ## Data manipulation,